 There are daily buses and shuttles departing from Antigua bound for Lake Atitlan and the journey time is around 2.5 hours to 3 hours depending on traffic.

-You can jump on a chicken bus (public bus) which is the cheapest way to get from Antigua to Lake Atitlan, costing only 30 Quetzal.
 Do note that if you take a chicken bus, they tend to do a lot of pick-ups and drop-offs along the way which makes the journey to Lake Atitlan a lot longer.

 The other option is to book a shuttle bus from Antigua to Lake Atitlan which is a more direct route in a minivan and the cost is 60 Quetzal.
-I recommend this option as it’s much more comfortable and reliable.

 WHERE TO STAY IN LAKE ATITLAN

-Lake Atitlan has hundreds of accommodations to choose from which are spread across the many different villages dotted around the lake.
+Lake Atitlan has hundreds of accommodations to choose from which are spread across the many different villages around the lake.

 Luxury: Sababa Resort